 Using a banneton (aka a proving basket) when proving your loaf helps to support the loaf during the proofing process, helping it to keep its shape.

 This article introduces you to the banneton (first video below) and how to transfer your loaf from the banneton to the oven (second video below).
-These are an excerpt from my online masterclass.
-If you would like to learn more about bread making my Bread Made Easy online masterclass will help.
+These are an excerpt from my online course.
+If you would like to learn more about bread making my Bread Made Easy Membership

 You can see from the photo above that using an unlined banneton gives a lovely flour effect to your loaves.